RediSearch/RediSearch/docs/docs/query/vector-search.md

 ---
-title: "Vector similarity search"
+title: "Vector search"
-linkTitle: "Vector similarity"
+linkTitle: "Vector search"
-description: Query for similar data based on vector embeddings
+description: Query for data based on vector embeddings
 weight: 5
+aliases:
+  - /docs/interact/search-and-query/query/vector-similarity/
 ---

-This article gives you a good overview of how to perform vector similarity queries with Redis Stack.
+This article gives you a good overview of how to perform vector search queries with Redis Stack.
 It's recommended to read more about Redis as a vector database in the [Redis as a vector database quick start guide](/docs/get-started/vector-database/).
 You can find more detailed information about all the parameters in [vector reference documentation](/docs/interact/search-and-query/advanced-concepts/vectors/).

-A vector similarity query on a vector field allows you to find all vectors in a vector space that are close to a given vector.
+A vector search query on a vector field allows you to find all vectors in a vector space that are close to a given vector.
 You can either query for the k-nearest neighbors or vectors within a given radius.

 The examples in this article use a schema with the following fields: